 - Lehigh University, B.A.

-- Professor Emeritus, Educational and Developmental Psychology, University of California, Riverside (1986 to present)
+- Professor Emeritus, Graduate School of Education, University of California, Riverside (1986 - 2009 to present)

 - Visiting Research Scientist, Max Planck Institute for Human Development and Education, Berlin, Germany (1985 to 1986)